hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 advertised, we do not offer a Service Level Agreement (SLA) for the service or feature.

 * Release to General Availability (GA).
 At this level of maturity, all features and functions are expected to operate as advertised.
-In particular, there are is a Service Level Agreement (SLA) defined and in place.
+In particular, there is a Service Level Agreement (SLA) defined and in place.

 ### 1.1.2 Container Synchronization